Manuscripts

 Happy Hippo Birthday Hats

 If you’ve had a birthday in the past year, you qualify for a happy hippo birthday hat!
 The hats are made by hippos and they look like hippos too.
-They’re available with, or without googly eyes.
-Happy birthday!
+They’re available with or with googly eyes.
+Those are your only two options (for now).
+Happy birthday from the hippos!

 530 words, prose.